cmdviegas/hadoop-spark/README.md

 This script deploys a cluster with `Apache Hadoop 3.4.x` and `Apache Spark 3.5.x` in fully distributed mode using `Docker` containers as the underlying infrastructure.
 This setup is primarily intended for teaching and experimentation, but it may also be suitable for scalable data processing workloads in controlled environments.

+JupyterLab is now integrated, allowing users to interact with the Spark cluster through notebooks, making development, testing, and data exploration more convenient and user-friendly.

 ### 🗂️ Architecture

 The cluster consists of **one master node** and a configurable number of **worker nodes**, deployed over a custom `Docker` network.